JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Navigation/Signoffs/Livestream Camera Subsystem.md

 The Raspberry Pi 4 has limitations like a 1.5 GHz quad-core CPU and different RAM options (2, 4, or 8 GB).
 These limits may affect the camera's ability to handle high-resolution videos above 1080p at 30 frames per second.
 Additionally, if the camera must process complex image tasks, it could cause delays beyond the ideal range of 20-40 milliseconds, affecting the video's responsiveness.

-Specifications and Constraints:
+## Specifications and Constraints:

-- Consider limited bandwidth in the crawlspace, which can affect video quality and reliability.
+1- Bandwidth Constraint: Limited bandwidth in the crawlspace (8.64 Mbps) affects video quality and reliability.

-- Consider the latency in real-time video streaming, impacting remote control responsiveness.
+2- Latency Constraint: Real-time video streaming should have minimal latency (20-40 milliseconds, up to 100 milliseconds acceptable) for responsive remote control.

-- Understand the Raspberry Pi's limited processing capabilities, affecting high-resolution video handling.
+3- Raspberry Pi Limitations: Raspberry Pi's processing limitations (1.5 GHz quad-core CPU, various RAM options) impact high-resolution video handling and video responsiveness.